herflis/concepts-temp/content/office-online-editing.md

 The versioning system of sensenet also provides mechanisms for keeping the published version of a document under heavy editing visible to outside users, while you continue to work on the latest, draft version.
 In sensenet, versioning is disabled by default.

 # Permissions
+Talking about managing, editing documents it comes to permissions also. sensenet enables you to set permissions on role base [link] or on document level [link], and you can create custom ones [link] as well.

 # Under the hood
 To be able to configure this feature on the admin ui you need to have office online server and client side subscription.